onkyoh/paper-kitchen/README.md

 Try it now here: [paperkitchen.ca](https://paperkitchen.ca).

+## 21/12/2023 Update

+During the holidays I decided to make some improvements to PaperKitchen.
+After a few weeks of brainstorming, developing, and testing I successfully implemented the following updates:

+- **PWA:** By adding a service workier and utilizing TanStackQuery's `PersistedQueryClientProvider` PaperKitchen met the requirements to be a PWA.
+This means users can install PaperKitchen on their devices for a native feel, and more importantly the app has offline functionality.
+- **Email:** I incorporated AWS Simple Email Service to allow users to attach emails to their account.
+This is mainly incase they forget their password and need to reset it (which I also enabled).
+- **Settings:** There is now a settings tab, here users can see the personal information attached to their account and set some default preferences.
+The main benefits of this is handling email authentication and allowing users to toggle between light and dark mode.
+- **Dedicated Card Routes:** Previously there was no `react-router` navigation for individual grocery lists and recipes.
+I decided to change this and add dedicated routes for individual resources.
+This means users can refresh their web page and still have the relevant resource opened instead of being navigated to the lists.
+Additionally, users can directly enter the url of a resource they wish to view directly.
+- **Grocery List Clearing:** Initially grocery lists could be completed refreshed and clear with the click of the refresh button.
+This functionality was not the most useful implementation possible.
+Now when users are finished striking groceries they have collected they can click the button to clear the striked grocerys.

 ## Features

 - Account creation, authentication, and subsequent authorization via JsonWebTokens added into authorization headers from local storage.